kaifishr/RocketLander/README.md

 - NOTE: Run N agents in parallel and record their episodes.

+- In Deep Q-Learning, a NN maps input states to pairs of actions and Q-values.

 - We use a policy function (e.g. a neural network resembling the agent's brain), to compute what an agent is supposed to do in any given situation.

 - The neural network takes the current state of its environment (position, velocity, angle, angular velocity) as input and outputs the probability of taking one of the allowed actions.